pedrol3001/addon-n8n/n8n/DOCS.md

    [![Open this add-on in your Home Assistant instance.][addon-badge]][addon]

 1. Click the "Install" button to install the add-on.
-1. Start the "Example" add-on.
+1. Start the "N8N" add-on.
-1. Check the logs of the "Example" add-on to see it in action.
+1. Check the logs of the "N8N" add-on to see it in action.

 ## Configuration

-Eventought this add-on is just an example add-on, it does come with some configuration options to play around with.
+Eventought this add-on is just an N8N add-on, it does come with some configuration options to play around with.

 **Note**: _Remember to restart the add-on when the configuration is changed._

-Example add-on configuration:
+N8N add-on configuration:

 ```yaml
 log_level: info